-- Intuition: explore nodes kinda like BFS. - There are three kinds of nodes: - Settled nodes for which we know the actual shortest path. - Frontier nodes that have been visited but we don't necessarily have their actual shortest path - Unexplored all other nodes. - Each node n keeps track of n.d, the length of the shortest known known path from start. - We may discover a shorter path to a frontier node than the one we've found already - if so, update n.d.
+- Intuition: explore nodes like BFS, but in order of path length instead of number of hops. - There are three kinds of nodes: - Settled nodes for which we know the actual shortest path. - Frontier nodes that have been visited but we don't necessarily have their actual shortest path - Unexplored all other nodes. - Each node n keeps track of n.d, the length of the shortest known known path from start. - We may discover a shorter path to a frontier node than the one we've found already - if so, update n.d.